 Photography of commercial interior spaces can offer the opportunity for crafting some of the most dynamic imagery, allowing the visual artist to capitalize on the creative and technical solutions the designer brings to the built interior environment.
-Photographers must rely heavily on three of the most basic elements in their toolkit: lighting, composition, and planning.
+Architectural photographers must rely heavily on three of the most basic elements in their toolkit: lighting, composition, and planning.

 Lighting is particularly important within commercial interiors.
 Typically, a mixture of available daylight from outdoors combines with the installed lighting to provide functional and pleasing illumination for inhabitants.
 This lighting makes time within the space productive and enhances quality of life and culture.
 To this mix, the photography team is charged with sensitively applying supplemental lighting into this space as a means of rendering an aesthetically pleasing and informative image.
 This can be a very delicate balance, one which enhances finishes, textures, and defines planes for the benefit of the viewer, while staying true to the design vision.